snok/container-retention-policy/new_readme.md

 TODO: WHat about reuploads?
 Can we use created-at?

-TODO: Specify that keep-at-least means to keep `n` package versions for each package, after it has satisfied filters.

-- [ ] Add note about keep_at_least keeping `n` number of package versions per image, and that it will prioritize keeping newer versions

 - [ ] Add explanation of what an image version is

 # Things to be aware of